CONTACT CENTER | 10 MIN READ

 - Work from home = Work for nothing

-Don’t send emails with lots of images and little text.
+Don’t send emails with lots of images and sparse text.

 Although this is an attractive ad, it’s not a very effective email.
 First off, emails that look like ads have a much lower open rate than those that look like actual emails.
 As tempting as it may be to repurpose a print ad design for your email campaign, don’t do it.
 It will just end up as the prettiest email in the junk folder.